Link-Seum/Velocitymeter/index.md

 - #### Seasons selector:

 ```
-Seasons selector: You can change your season to see the old seasons.
+Seasons selector: You can change your season to see the old seasons
-You cannot upload your runs on the old replays, you can only see the replays.
+You cannot upload your runs on the old replays, you can only see the replays
 Sadly, devs erased the old leaderboards.
 ```
 - #### Leaderboard range editor:

 ```
-Leaderboard range editor: above every lb, you can see a little box.
+Leaderboard range editor: above every lb, you can see a little box
 Add the number you want and press 'set' to 'scroll' the leaderboad
 ```
 * * *